 More Than Just A Membership Card

-Have you been in a situation where your company suddenly changes their employment terms, making it harder for you to spend time with your family?
+Have you been in a situation where your company suddenly changes its employment terms, making it harder for you to spend time with your family?

 Or faced unfair dismissal after you informed your boss that you are pregnant?